Mr-Chilly/eslint-config/README.md

-# ESLint.Config.SlimmingWorld
+# ESLint.Config

-SlimmingWorld Global Javascript linting rules; extending Airbnb, React and A11y rules.
-Please use this config rather than ESLint.Plugin.SlimmingWorld, this config includes a whole host of sane linting rules, while the plugin simple adds a few specific rules for our component.
+Javascript linting rules; extending Airbnb, React and A11y rules.
+This config includes a whole host of sane linting rules, while the plugin simple adds a few specific rules for our component.

 ---
 ## Installation

 ```
-yarn add yarn add https://bitbucket.org/milesbram/slimmingworld.platform.eslintconfig#develop
+yarn add yarn add https://github.com/Mr-Chilly/eslint-config.git
 ```

 Package requires these dependancies, which should be installed automatically: